gearmamn06/AnimationSeries/README.md

 ```

 How is it?
-Does this look more intuitive and simple?
+Does this look more intuitive and simple? <br />
-AnimationSeries was made under the same difficulties as above.
+AnimationSeries was made under the same difficulties as above. <br />
 With this you can make the view animation easier.

 ## The Basics

-There is a default animation declared in this project at view extension.(.appear, .disappear, .discolor, .move, .rotate, sizing)
+There is a default animation declared in this project at view extension.(.appear, .disappear, .discolor, .move, .rotate, sizing) <br />
 These animation functions are connected using the + (sequential connection) and * (repetition) operators.
 Calling the start function on the associated animation instance starts a series of animations.